 Professor Kassel has taught play analysis, all levels of acting, and directed plays in the Department of Theatre Arts.
 His book, Acting: An Introduction to the Art and Craft of Playing, was published by Allyn & Bacon in spring of 2006.
 A new book, The Actor’s Path: An Evolutionary Approach to the Art and Craft of Playing, will be published by Focus Publishing in 2014.

-Professionally, Paul most recently directed Good People for Half Moon Theatre Company, God of Carnage for River Valley Rep in July 2012, and directed Mark Twain and David Ives’ Is He Dead for Half Moon Theatre Company in November, 2011.
+Professionally, Professor Kassel most recently directed Good People for Half Moon Theatre Company (March 2013), God of Carnage for River Valley Rep in July 2012, and directed Mark Twain and David Ives’ Is He Dead for Half Moon Theatre Company in November, 2011.
 He played several roles in Seven Stories, directed by Roger Hendrick Simon, for the Company in March 2010.
-This fall he directed Macbeth for the Department of Theatre Arts at SUNY New Paltz.
-He will be directing David Lindsay Abaire’s Good People for Half Moon Theatre at the Cuneen-Hackett Center in Poughkeepsie in March 2013.
+In fall of 2012 he directed Macbeth for the Department of Theatre Arts at SUNY New Paltz.

 Prior to coming to New Paltz, Professor Kassel worked at Stony Brook University, where he taught acting, voice, movement, directing, and directed plays, and was Director of Undergraduate Studies for the department.
 He was Head of Acting at Bradley University from 1993-1998, directing eight plays and acting in three-both at the school and at professional theaters in the Midwest.
 In New York City for eleven years as a professional actor, director, and writer, Kassel worked off, and off-off Broadway, in regional theaters, and as a guest artist.
 In addition, he has appeared in a number of films, several television shows, and industrials.